dutchaug/beginners-workshop/lesson01/README.md

   * The Android SDK Manager
   * The Android Virtual Device (AVD) Manager
   * The Device Debug Monitoring System (DDMS)

+If you know all about the learning goals for this lesson move on to [lesson 2](../lesson02)

 ## Android Studio